akostrik/CPP_module_42/README.md

 ## A static member of a class

-Is not associated with a particular object.
+Is not associated with a particular object

-Belongs to the class rather than objects of the class.
+Belongs to the class rather than objects of the class

-If it is public, it can be accessed directly using the class name.
+If it is public, it can be accessed directly using the class name

-Can also be called through objects of the class type, though this is not rechttps://companies.intra.42.fr/en/offersommended.
+Can also be called through objects of the class type, though this is not rechttps://companies.intra.42.fr/en/offersommended

 ### A static data member